euleriantrail/topological-data-analysis/README.md

 # topological-data-analysis
-Projects in topological data analysis
+Projects in topological data analysis using the Mapper algorithm